 By the end of January 2019, all Dynamics 365 online customers were required to be on the latest version (version 9).
 Now, all Dynamics 365 online customers will follow a continuous delivery cycle where updates are automatically applied and companies can no longer put off or delay upgrades.
 This means that every Dynamics 365 customer will be running the same version, allowing Microsoft to put more focus into supporting a single version.
 Please note: this update cycle does not apply to on-premise customers.

 What is the new way?

-Microsoft will deliver two major updates each year – in April and October, as well as ongoing, regular minor updates for bug fixes and performance improvements.
+Microsoft will deliver two major updates each year – in April (wave 1) and October (wave 2), as well as ongoing, regular minor updates for bug fixes and performance improvements in the background.
 To help online customers prepare for the two major upgrades each year, Microsoft have announced new milestones and early visibility resources, which will be available to customers before the general availability of each major release.

 Before a major release, customers will be able to: